![]() |

 Companies in this industry operate retail locations that primarily sell fuel, groceries, cigarettes, and alcoholic beverages.
 Major US companies include 7-Eleven (the North American subsidiary of Seven-Eleven Japan), Casey's, Circle K (a division of Canada-based Couche-Tard), and Wawa.

 Economic growth, urbanization, and an increasing affinity for smaller store formats is driving growth in the global convenience store (c-store) sector.
-Worldwide c-store sales are expected to approach $5 trillion by 2022, according to a report from GlobalData.
-Japan, China, and emerging markets in Southeast Asia are among the fastest growing for c-stores.
+Worldwide c-store sales are expected to approach $7 trillion by 2028, according to a report from Market Watch.
+Japan, China, and emerging markets in Southeast Asia are among the fastest growing for c-storess.

 The US c-store and truck stop industry includes about 130,000 establishments with combined annual revenue of about $400 billion.
 The industry includes establishments that are gas station/c-store combinations, as well as c-stores that don't sell fuel.
 Gas stations that don't include c-stores are covered in a separate industry profile.